bartolomej/brot/README.md

 # Brot

-A tool to produce aesthetically pleasing images of mandelbrot set from the command line.
+A tool to produce aesthetically pleasing images of mandelbrot and julia sets from the command line.

 ![Black and white set](./images/black&white.png)